jeffhammett/docker_domain_stats/README.md

         json => false
         target => "site"
       }
+      # If site value is 0 it is not a top 1 million site, if it is above 1 it is
       if [site] != "0" and [site] {
         mutate {
           add_tag => [ "top-1m" ]